 With very few exceptions, in most restaurants anyone who lunches or dines outside those hours must do so without wine, a small pity.
 However, Colombo's restaurants are top-notch and fine dining is no longer confined to five-star hotels.

-Probably the leading independent restaurant in Colombo is The Gallery Café (2 Alfred House Road, Colombo 3; tel: [94-11] 258-2162, open daily 10am to 11pm) in the courtyard of what was once an architect's residence.
+Probably the leading independent restaurant in Colombo is The Gallery Café (2 Alfred House Road, Colombo 3; tel: [94-11] 258-2162, open daily 10am to midnight) in the courtyard of what was once an architect's residence.
 Tables are packed into a pavilion under shady trees while all comings and goings are monitored by the "in-crowd" enjoying Mediterranean-style dishes.
-Prices are between US$30 and US$40 per person for a meal with drinks and appetizers.
+Prices are between US$30 and US$40 per person for a meal with drinks and appetisers.

 Opened to cater for Colombo 's cognoscenti, Bay Leaf (79 Gregory's Road, Colombo 7; tel: [94-11] 269-5920, open daily) is housed in a magnificent mansion complete with verandah and balcony tables, private dining rooms and party garden.
 With its own bakery and swish cocktail bar, this locally run restaurant serves prettily presented, delicious dishes and has a gentle, cosmopolitan flair.

-Village-style cooking can be experienced at the Nuga Gama restaurant, a re-created rural settlement in the grounds of the Cinnamon Grand Hotel, and open every evening (7pm-11pm) and for lunch at weekends, from noon to 3pm at Rs1,450 for a rice and curry buffet.
+Village-style cooking can be experienced at the Nuga Gama restaurant, a re-created rural settlement in the grounds of the Cinnamon Grand Hotel, and open every evening (7pm-11pm) and for rice and curry buffet lunch at weekends, from noon to 2.30pm.
+Tel: [94 11] 249-7468.

 Grand Oriental mood/ photo: hotel